wp-plugins/sola-testimonials/readme.txt

 Not applicable.

 == Changelog ==

+= 1.8 2015-04-22 - Low Priority =
+* New Feature: You can now strip all links out of a testimonial - Prevents single view
+* New Feature: You can now redirect to a thank you page once a testimonial has been submitted (Pro)
+* Bug Fix: Display Star Rating Option not saving in slider tab fixed (Pro)
+* Translations added:
+*  Swedish (Thank you Jorgen Sjoholm)

 = 1.7 2015-03-24 - Low Priority =
 * New Feature: You can now choose to display the excerpt or the full body of a testimonial